dbtek/supabase-auth-selfservice-ui/README.md

-Supabase Auth Self Service UI (SASSU)
+Supabase Auth Self Service UI (SASS)
 ===
 User interface for all Supabase Auth flows (login, registration, account settings, account recovery, account verification).

 ![Screenshots](ss-1.png)

 ### Usage
-SASSU is intended to be used as is (customization allowed with configuration options) on a subdirectory (e.g. https://exaple.com/auth/\*) or a subdomain (e.g. https://accounts.example.com/\*).
+SASS is intended to be used as is (customization allowed with configuration options) on a subdirectory (e.g. https://exaple.com/auth/\*) or a subdomain (e.g. https://accounts.example.com/\*).

 To run it on locally see [docker-compose.yml](./docker-compose.yml).